Skip to content

 Handling responses

-Generally speaking, request handlers in BlackSheep must return an instance of blacksheep.messages.Response class.
-The framework provides several functions to produce responses for various use cases, defined in the blacksheep.server.responses namespace.
+Generally, request handlers in BlackSheep must return an instance of blacksheep.messages.Response class.
+The framework offers several functions for generating responses for various use cases, which are defined in the blacksheep.server.responses namespace.

-The following example shows how to serve a JSON response, using a class defined with dataclass.
-Delete all contents from the current server.py file and paste the following code:
+The following example demonstrates how to serve a JSON response using a class defined with dataclass.
+Replace the contents of server.py with the following code:

 from dataclasses import dataclass